onflow/flow-emulator/README.md

 ```

 Note: it is only possible to roll back state to a height that was previously executed by the emulator.
-To roll back to a past block height when using a forked Mainnet or Testnet network, use the
+To pin the starting block height when using a fork, use the `--fork-block-number` flag.
-`--start-block-height` flag.

 ## Managing emulator state
 It's possible to manage emulator state by using the admin API.
 You can at any point